Jefferson-Morgan Middle/Senior High School: Clubs and activities

-The activities offered through the school include: SADD, Yearbook, National Honor Society, Drama Club, Student Council, Principal Advisory Council, Fiber Arts Club, Foreign Language Club, Varsity Club, Library Club, Big Brothers/Big Sisters, Debate Team, Academic Team, School Newspaper, Science Olympiad, Envirothon, and Youth Traffic Safety Council.
+The activities offered through the school include: SADD, Yearbook, National Honor Society, Drama Club, Student Council, Principal Advisory Council, Foreign Language Club, Varsity Club, Library Club, Big Brothers/Big Sisters, Debate Team, Academic Team, School Newspaper, Science Olympiad, Envirothon, and Youth Traffic Safety Council.

-The Jefferson-Morgan middle/high school music program consists of a Concert Band, 2 choruses (one for students in Middle School and the other for students in Senior High), and the Jefferson-Morgan "Rocket" Marching Band.
-The marching band is made up of students in grade 7–12, and consists of Musicians, Band Front, and an Honor Guard.
+The Jefferson-Morgan Middle/Senior High School music program consists of a concert band, 2 choruses (one for students in middle school and the other for students in senior high), and the Jefferson-Morgan "Rocket" Marching Band.
+The marching band is made up of students in grade 7–12, and consists of musicians, band front, and an honor guard.
 They perform throughout the year at school, community, and athletic events, most notably at all Rocket varsity home and away football games and various noncompetitive high school band festivals each fall.
 The music department also frequently goes on trips in the spring.
-The Band Boosters and Chorus Boosters are both active in helping out with travel and various performances, as well as providing t-shirts, letter jackets, snacks, and other items to the Marching Band each season.
+The band boosters and chorus boosters are both active in helping out with travel and various performances, as well as providing t-shirts, letter jackets, snacks, and other items to the marching band each season.